ReactiveCocoa/ReactiveSwift/README.md

 ```

 #### `Property`: an observable box that always holds a value.
 `Property` is a variable that can be observed for its changes.
-In other words, it is a stream of value with a stronger guarantee than `Signal` — the latest value is always available, and the stream would never fail.
+In other words, it is a stream of values with a stronger guarantee than `Signal` — the latest value is always available, and the stream would never fail.

 It is like the continuously updated current time offset of a video playback — the playback is always at a certain time offset at any time, and it would be updated by the playback logic as the playback continues.